hgot07/eduroamProvisioningTools/README.md

 - etc: Storage for configuration and certificate files.

 ## About WPA2/WPA3 compatibility
 The tools are compatible with WPA3.
 Even if you see WPA2 string in the profiles, it allows Apple and Microsoft devices to join WPA2 or WPA3 networks.
+Profile for Android (PPS MO) does not have such setting.